Ehanlion/mist_obsidian_mobile/4. Boons/First Compound Boons.md

 **Boon of Poor Deception**: gain advantage on charisma checks when using a disguise to fool someone.

 ### For Valyra
-**Boon of the Slippery**: you have advantage on escaping from a creature that is grappling you.

-**Boon of Honed Chaos**: the threshold for you wild magic surges is always 15 or lower, regardless of location.
-While in combat and when rolling on the wild magic table, if an effect is purely cosmetic, reroll the d100.
+**Boon of the Wild:** Your command over wild magic sharpens.
+The threshold for triggering a Wild Magic Surge is always 15 or lower, regardless of external influences or location.
+Additionally, when rolling on the Wild Magic Surge table during combat, if the result produces an effect that is purely cosmetic, you must reroll the d100